fp-meetup/scala-meetup/content/docs/_index.md

 weight = 1
 +++

-Here hosts Scala meetup archives.
+Here's the information about the Scala meetup events, find the event details in the sidebar.